agc93/vortex-common/README.md

   - This release fixes a minor bug that affected the first setup of the load order file.
 - 0.3.2: Minor API tweak
   - Correctly handle undefined game IDs in migration handler.
+- 0.3.3: Minor fixes
+  - Load order filters will now be properly applied on deserialization
+  - Improve notifications for migrations helpers